- What’s a Dissolution?

 involved in the child’s care and where it is in the child’s best interests.
 Joint physical

 custody does not have to mean an exactly equal division or sharing of time with the child.

-Arrangements for joint physical custody are as varied and different (and as creative), as people
+Arrangements for joint physical custody are as varied and as creative as people can imagine.

-can imagine.
-For example, some parents will agree on one parent being the “school-year-custodian”
+For example, some parents will agree on one parent being the “school-year parent with

-with the other parent being the “summer-months-custodian”.
+the other parent being the “summer-months” parent.
 Other parents will share near equally

 in the children’s care such that on Mondays and Tuesdays the child is with one parent, and on